buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 Each BuildBuddy Executor could spin up multiple "Runners", each is in charge of executing one Action at the time.
 Inside each Runner is a "Workspace", which represents the working directory of the Action and the Action's Input Tree.
-These are some way you could customize the Runner and Workspace that help execute your actions.
+These are some ways you could customize the Runner and Workspace that help execute your actions.

 - `workload-isolation-type`: select which isolation technology the Runners use.
-Available options are `docker`, `podman`, `firecracker`, `sandbox`, `none`.The Executor must have relevant sanddbox options enabled.
+Available options are `docker`, `podman`, `firecracker`, `sandbox`, `none`.
+The Executor must have relevant sandbox options enabled.
 If unset, use the default isolation configured in Executor.
 On BuildBuddy Cloud (SaaS), `podman` (default) and `firecracker` isolation are available.
-- `recycle-runner`: Whether to retain the runner after action have executed and reuse to execute subsequent actions.
+- `recycle-runner`: Whether to retain the runner after action has executed and reuse to execute subsequent actions.
 Available options are `true` and `false`.
 Recycled runner's workspace are subjected to clean up operations between Actions.
 - `preserve-workspace`: Only applicable when `"recycle-runner": "true"` is set.
 Whether to re-use the Workspace directory from the previous action.
 Available options are `true` and `false`.
-- `clean-workspace-inputs`: A glob value that let user's selectively pick which files in Action's Input Tree to clean up before action starts.
+- `clean-workspace-inputs`: A glob value that lets user selectively pick which files in Action's Input Tree to clean up before action starts.
 The string value should follow the specification in [gobwas/glob](https://pkg.go.dev/github.com/gobwas/glob#Compile) library.
 - `nonroot-workspace`: If set to `true`, the workspace directory will be writeable by non-root users (permission `0o777`).
 Otherwise, it will be read-only to non-root users (permission `Oo755`).

 ### Runner Resource properties